audacioustux/audacioustux/src/content/blog/the-learning-to-learn-guide-for-software-engineers.md

 The book [Thinking, Fast and Slow](https://www.goodreads.com/book/show/11468377-thinking-fast-and-slow) by Daniel Kahneman is a great read on this topic.

-But, before going more philosophical - Is this a typical "Self-Development" article, with some pretty obvious facts and made up stories?
+But, before going more philosophical - Is this a typical "Self-Development" article, with some pretty obvious facts and scientific sounding words, and a bunch of resources to read?

 Well... ummm... yes, but...
 No, there's no punchline.